ThiagoWippel/42-Projects-Get_Next_Line/README.md

 - **Memory management strategies**: Reviewing proper allocation and deallocation patterns to avoid memory leaks
 - **Algorithm optimization**: Discussing trade-offs between different approaches (e.g., reading character by character vs buffered reading)
 - **Debugging assistance**: Identifying memory leaks and segmentation faults through systematic debugging approaches
+- **Testing strategy**: Understanding how to properly test with external testers and interpret their results

 All code was written, tested, and validated by me.
 AI was used as a learning tool to understand file I/O concepts, static variable behavior, and best practices for memory management, not to generate ready-made solutions.